R-802/Sorting-Algorithm-Visualizer/README.md

     ```

 4. **Use the GUI**: Once the program is running, use the graphical user interface to select a sorting algorithm, customize settings, and control the animation.

+Or simply open the `Visualizer.java` file and run it directly from your IDE.

 ## User Interface